yutotakano/mpvcord/README.md

 It is assumed that the user of this script has basic Lua knowledge (just the syntax is fine), and knows their way around their file system.

 1. Download the Game SDK from [the official page](https://discord.com/developers/docs/game-sdk/sdk-starter-guide).
+This unfortunately cannot be included in this repository due to legal constraints.
 2. In the `lib/` folder in the ZIP, go into your distribution `x86` or `x86_64`, and copy all library files inside it (or just the necessary ones if you're sure).
 Paste them into mpv's installation directory.
 This is *not* your user configuration directory, but where the mpv binary lies (e.g. `C:/Program Files/mpv/discord_game_sdk.dll`).
 3. Download or clone this repository and place both main.lua and the SDK lua files into `scripts/mpvcord` of your mpv configuration directory.
 E.g. `%appdata%/mpv/scripts/mpvcord/main.lua`.
 4. Skim through main.lua and customise any of the code as you want.
 The SDK lua file needs no configuration.